Quantile tomography: using quantiles with multivariate data

-The concept of the quantile function of a univariate probability distribution is known well beyond any need of exposition; a casual reference like \citet{Sho00} or the encyclopedic entry of \citet{Eub86} results in the following. \begin{Def} For $0 < p <1$, the $p$-th \emph{quantile} of a distribution $P$ is defined to be
+The concept of the quantile function is well rooted in the ordering of $\reals$.
+For $0 < p <1$, the $p$-th \emph{quantile} (or \emph{percentile}, if indexed by $100p$) of a probability distribution $P$ is defined to be

-where $F(u) = P((-\infty,u])$ is the cumulative distribution function of~$P$. \end{Def} The most prominent quantile corresponds to $p=1/2$ and is called \emph{median}.
-Other quantiles do often have traditional names too---for instance, those indexed by $p=1/n, 2/n, \dots,(n-1)/n$, with $n=4,5,10$ are known as \emph{quartiles}, \emph{quintiles}, and \emph{deciles}, respectively; the relevant linguistic aspects are discussed by \citet{Aro01}.
-A~preference for percentages in the general populace is reflected by a synonymous term \emph{percentile}, indexed by $100p$ rather than~$p$.